 - The academic success of students is mainly determined by parental involvement, supportive of staff, administration, and family members.

-- The OAS board members believe that any school’s staff should encourage and support parental participation and provide opportunities for helping parents to participate in child activities.
+- The OA board members believe that any school’s staff should encourage and support parental participation and provide opportunities for helping parents to participate in child activities.

 - Parents or guardian should be informed about the significant changes in their children's educational programs.

 - Parents should be provided with information and opportunities intended to improve their abilities to work with their children at home and in school and build partnerships between home and school.